ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 It can be easily writen but hard to store and review<br>
 •What were some strengths/weaknesses of working with spreadsheets?<br>
 We can search the information easily but it takes a lot of time to complete<br>
+•How might you approach this task using other tools available to you? <br>
+I use Wavedrom to help me draw the sequence diagram<br>